 MEG has regulatory approvals in place to support up to 210,000 bbls/d at the Christina Lake Project.
-At a design steam oil ratio of 2.4, MEG has developed oil processing capacity of approximately 100,000 bbls/d at its Christina Lake central plant facility, prior to any impact of scheduled maintenance activity or outages.
-Additionally, MEG has an inventory of low-cost execution-ready development projects to increase production beyond the 100,000 bbls/d level.
+At a steam oil ratio of 2.2, MEG has developed oil processing capacity of approximately 110,000 bbls/d at its Christina Lake central plant facility, prior to any impact of scheduled maintenance activity or outages.

-On November 29, 2021, MEG announced its 2022 capital investment plan, including a capital budget of \$375 million.
-Concurrently, MEG announced expected 2022 annual average bitumen production of 94,000 - 97,000 bbls/d.
+On November 28, 2022, MEG announced its 2023 capital investment plan and guidance, including a capital budget of \$450 million and expected 2023 annual average bitumen production of 100,000 - 105,000 bbls/d including a planned Q2 turnaround which is anticipated to reduce full year production by approximately 6,000 bbls/d.